Quackdoc/website-base/source/hidden-jxl-benefits.md

 5. OK, JXL is kinda cool.
 I would use it but man, C++ sucks.
 6. Notes.
 (Read this)

+#### Edit History
+Major edits and corrections are at the top of the page for transparency.
+They will not be made to the article itself unless it is a minor edit.
+Everything you see here takes presidence over both the article itself and the notes section.

+1. We now have a [JXL image gallery]( https://github.com/oupson/Jxl-Gallery/releases/latest) for android.
+This is not a simple JXL viewer like before, but a fork of fossify gallery with JXL support.
+A proper full blown gallery app.
+This is quite important since now it is viable to store all of your phone images in JXL format.

 ## XYB, more then just compression.
 Are weird colors a problem of the past?

 Colorspaces are complicated things, they are a product of trying to squeeze the absolute best they can out of the hardware they are designed for, They have historically had severe limits, but first, a quick primer as to why they are needed.